DonGuillotine/django-crypto-portfolio/README.md

 Crypto Portfolio Management System
 ==================================

-This is a Django project that allows users to manage their cryptocurrency portfolios by utilizing API calls to the CoinGecko cryptocurrency API.
+I built a Django project that allows users to manage their cryptocurrency portfolios by utilizing API calls to the CoinGecko cryptocurrency API.
 This application was built with a TDD (Test Driven Approach), The following features are implemented:

 User Authentication
 -------------------